Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Analysts believe it will be difficult to renegotiate the agreement for several other reasons.
 Iran, for example, is likely to demand the end of sanctions related to human rights violations, ballistic missile development, and support for terrorism, in addition to lifting those associated with the nuclear program.
 At a minimum, Iran expects to be allowed to sell its oil.
 Meanwhile, the U.S. wants to include elements in a new deal, such as Iran’s missile program, which are red lines for the Iranians.

-Iranian President Hassan Rouhani made clear he would not agree to any expansion of the JCPOA to cover the malign activities left out of the agreement.
+Iranian President Hassan Rouhani made clear he would not agree to expand the JCPOA to cover the malign activities left out of the agreement.
 “The missiles program and regional issues have nothing to do with the nuclear issue,” Rouhani said.

 Some Iranians now don’t trust the U.S. to stick to any new agreement.
 Iran’s president, Hassan Rouhani, also has a strong disincentive not to offer any compromises because he was running for reelection in June 2021, and hardliners would expect him to deliver serious U.S. concessions to win their support.